 Altitude sickness, also called Acute Mountain Sickness (AMS), can be deadly.
-A bit of knowledge and preparation prior to hiking (or walking around) at altitude can mean the difference between a safe and pleasurable trip or a headache-filled experience that could potentially end with a medical evacuation off a mountain.
+A bit of knowledge and preparation prior to hiking (or walking around) at altitude can mean the difference between a safe trip or a headache-filled experience that could potentially end with a medical evacuation off a mountain.

 Altitude is generally divided into the following levels:

-Is a life-threatening emergency that has symptoms of ataxia (walking in a stumbling manner) and changes in mental status such as confusion or lethargy.
+This is a life-threatening emergency that has symptoms of ataxia (walking in a stumbling manner) and changes in mental status such as confusion or lethargy.
 This is literally swelling of the brain.
 Symptoms of AMS are also usually present.

 Treatment of high altitude sickness of all kinds centers around the prompt recognition of the symptoms and realizing that altitude could be the cause of the illness.
 First and foremost, upon beginning to feel ill at altitude, do not ascend any higher.

 Some experts even advise descending 1,600 - 3,200ft (500 - 1,000m) for 24 hours to allow the body to acclimatize more slowly.
 Medical treatment of more severe forms of altitude sickness such as HACE and HAPE should be given by a person skilled in altitude medicine.
 A traveler who suspects HACE or HAPE should immediately descend to a lower altitude and seek advanced medical care.
 Some medications discussed below may aid in the treatment, but the descent is the best medicine.

 A portable hyperbaric chamber (known as a Gamow bag) can be used to simulate a lower altitude environment in emergencies and should be used only while preparing to evacuate the patient to a lower level, not as a substitute for descent.